Sheila and Ron ’92 B.A. Marcelo Senior Lecturer in Social Entrepreneurship

 Teresa Chahine is the inaugural Sheila and Ron ’92 B.A.
 Marcelo Lecturer in Social Entrepreneurship.
-She is the author of Introduction to Social Entrepreneurship, a twelve-step framework for building impactful ventures in new and existing organizations.
+She is the author of Social Entrepreneurship: Building Impact Step by Step.
 Dr. Chahine’s research focuses on developing tools to characterize and advance social and environmental determinants of health.
 She launched the first social entrepreneurship program in the context of public health, at Harvard University.
 She was also responsible for launching the first venture philanthropy organization in her home country of Lebanon, providing tailored financing and critical management support to social enterprises serving marginalized populations through education and job creation for youth and women.

 Dr. Chahine has published widely on financing, measuring, and scaling social impact.
 She has worked on social innovation and sustainable development within corporate, governmental, academic and non-profit organizations.
 Among these are the United States Environmental Protection Agency, United Nations Populations Fund, Lebanese Ministry of Social Affairs, Malaysian Directors Academy, Sichuan University, Kazakhstan School of Public Health, and Amani Institute in Brazil.
 She was the recipient of the Harvard Humanitarian Initiative's inaugural Elizabeth T. Weintz humanitarian research award in 2016 and the Harvard T.H.
 Chan School of Public Health's emerging leader in public health award in 2017.

 - ScD, Harvard School of Public Health, 2010